 - Rearranging furniture or equipment from one location to another without permission.

-- Consumption of food or beverages except at library or governmental meetings where permission has been obtained to serve refreshments.
+- Consumption of food or beverages except where permission has been obtained to serve refreshments.

 - Smoking is prohibited within the building and within 25 feet of an entryway.
 All tobacco products must be disposed in proper containers.